apache/beam/learning/prompts/documentation-lookup/17_advanced_ai_ml.md

 Prompt:
-What are AI and ML capabilities in Apache Beam?
+What are the AI and ML capabilities in Apache Beam?

 Response:
 Apache Beam has several built-in [AI and ML capabilities](https://beam.apache.org/documentation/ml/overview/) that enable you to: